Privacy and Data Protection Policy

 * This does not include information about children unless given personally by the individual concerned

 As a Data Subject, individuals have legal rights regarding the information we hold about them

-If you would like to request Access, Rectification, Portability or Erasure of information we hold about you, please contact us using the details in the ‘Contact’ section at the end of this policy.
-You will need to provide us with a description of the information you would like to see, together with proof of your identity.
+If an individual would like to request Access, Rectification, Portability or Erasure of information we hold about them, they should contact us using the details in the ‘Contact’ section at the end of this policy.
+The individual will need to provide us with a description of the information they would like to see, together with proof of their identity.

-If you are unhappy with the way we have processed your personal data you also have the right to lodge a complaint with the Information Commissioner’s Office.
+If they are unhappy with the way we have processed their personal data, they also have the right to lodge a complaint with the Information Commissioner’s Office.